VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The typical lead pencil can draw a line that is thirty five miles long**
+- ⚡ Daily fun fact: **Japan has approximately 200 volcanoes and is home to 10% of the active volcanoes in the world**

 <h3 align="left">Connect with me:</h3>
 <p align="left">